jeremyScript/ds-algo/notes/sorting.md

 What about spatial complexity?
 Notice we're creating and throwing away a lot of array.
 This isn't free, and on a large list can be a problem.
 Merge sort is among the worst because we'll create an array for every item in the array (plus a few more which would just be a coefficent so Big O wouldn't care) so the spatial complexity is O(n).

+## 4. Quick Sort

+### Overview
+One of the most useful and efficient sorting algorithms.
+It's an algorithm that takes a divide-and-conquer, recursive approach.

+### The Algorithm
+Take the last element in the array and call it the pivot.
+Everything that's smaller than the pivot gets put into the left array and everything that's greater gets put in the right array.
+You then call the function on the left and right arrays independently recursively.
+After those sorted arrays come back, concatenate the left list, the pivot, and the right list (in that order).
+The base case is when you have a...

+### Caveat
+### The Code
+### Big O

 ## Topic
 ### Overview
 ### The Algorithm